The Five Best Toys of All Time

 Dr. Scott emphasizes that “loose parts” play needs to be unstructured.
 Kids need to feel like they are the ones making the rules.
 He suggests to simply “get kids outside, get out of the way, and let them play”.

 The idea of loose parts sounds so simple – and cheap!
 And in my experience it is.
 We do have to sweep up dirt a lot more over here and use more stain remover (who am I kidding?
 I rarely use stain remover – our kids just look like orphans most of the time).
 But the benefits have been more than worth it!
 I’ve been amazed at what loose parts have done for my kid’s creativity and overall happiness.
-I don’t feel guilty at all telling them to get out of the house and “go play”!
+I don’t feel guilty at all telling them to get outside and “go play”!

 Now that you know there is a name for them – what are your favorite loose parts?
 I’d love to hear what role loose parts played in your childhood or how you are implementing them for your children now.